-Applying for a loan can be one of the most demanding parts of purchasing a home for a buyer, but it doesn't have to be.
+Applying for a loan can be one of the most troublesome elements of buying a home for a buyer, but it doesn't have to be.

-I'm pretty close with several mortgage lenders in Sherman Oaks, and they've helped me learn a few things that make the process of applying for a loan a breeze.
+I'm pretty well-connected to many lenders in Sherman Oaks, and they've helped me recognize a few things that make the process of applying for a loan a breeze.

-1 – Organize a list of questions regarding your loan program
+1 – Compose a list of questions regarding your loan program

-If you find that you do not perfectly realize the advantages and disadvantages of the different loan programs, make sure you bring a list of questions with you.
+If you don't thoroughly comprehend the ins and outs of the various loan programs, make sure you have a list of questions with you.

 2 – Determine when to lock

-By locking in an interest rate, your lender is guaranteeing the mortgage interest rates for the loan – commonly at the time the loan application is submitted.
+Locking in a rate designates that the lender holds to the mortgage interest rates for the loan – ordinarily at the time the loan application is submitted.

-By floating the rate, you can lock the rate anytime between application and at the time of closing.
-Those who choose to float presume that interest rates will plunge in the near future.
+By floating the rate, you can lock the rate at any time between the day of your loan application and at the time of closing.
+Those who opt to float believe that the interest rates will decline in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-3 – Decide if you want to pay additional points to decrease your rate
+3 – Decide if you want to pay additional points to reduce your rate

-If you're undecided on whether or not buying points is right for you, click here to use our points calculator.
+If you're unsure if purchasing points is right for you, click here to use our points calculator.

-Getting a mortgage loan requires a lot of paperwork, so you should take some time to get all your documents together.
-Click here for a list of typical loan documentation.
+Getting a mortgage loan requires lots of paperwork, so you should spend some time getting your documentation together.
+Click here to get a list of typical loan documentation.